-How Early Incident Reporting Can Help Protect Your Business
+How Prompt Incident Reporting Can Help Protect Your Business [Video]

 Risks to your business can take many forms.
 An incident could seem minor, like a customer who trips on a welcome mat or an employee who accidentally damages a client’s property.
 But a single incident could lead to a claim or lawsuit that could be distracting, costly and damaging to your business, brand and reputation.
 Businesses need to take every incident seriously and prepare for a claim.

 Reporting incidents before they even become claims is a key step in protecting your business.
 It allows Travelers investigators to freeze the facts, while memories and evidence are fresh.
 That can help you save time and money, avoid lengthy legal entanglements, and safeguard your business from fraud.

 Every hour that you wait to report an incident can affect the outcome of a claim.

 After an incident on your property, immediate and careful attention to the matter may help protect your reputation and also lessen the impact of any possible financial consequences.
 Fast action allows Travelers to conduct an investigation early while physical conditions at the scene of the incident can be assessed.

 Protecting Yourself After a Property-Related Incident